 “Making peace with the earth was always an ethical and ecological imperative.
 It has now become a survival imperative for our species…People’s need for food and water can be met only if nature’s capacity to provide food and water is protected.
 Defending the rights of Mother Earth is therefore the most important human rights and social justice struggle.
 It is the broadest peace movement of our times.” – Dr. Vandana Shiva

-Mark your calendar for the People’s Climate March in New York City on September 21, 2014!
-Learn more by clicking here: People’s Climate March
+See more about Quakers at the People’s Climate March in New York City on September 21, 2014!

 Welcome to this Program